TUDelft-books/.github/profile/README.md

 For transferring open interactive course modules you already have somewhere elso on GitHub we propose:

 - If the old repository is not shared with others yet:
-  - [Transfer repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) to the TUDelft-Books organization.
+  - Ask one of the owners to [transfer the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) to this organization
 - If the old repository is already shared:
-  - Use the [GitHub Importer](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) to add it to TUDelft-Books.
+  - Ask one of the oweners to Use the [GitHub Importer](https://docs.github.com/en/migrations/importing-source-code/using-github-importer/importing-a-repository-with-github-importer) to add it to this organization.
 If your repository is not public, you have to add credentials or create an empty repo and push your local repository to this new one.
   - In the old repoistory:
-    - Adding a note: 'Moved to `<link to new repository in TUDelft-books organization>`' to `README.md`
+    - Adding a note: 'Moved to `<link to new repository in GitHub organization 'Open interactive course modules from Delft University of Technology'>`' to `README.md`
-    - Adding a note: 'Moved to `<link to new repository in TUDelft-books organization>`' to the description of the repository on GitHub
+    - Adding a note: 'Moved to `<link to new repository in GitHub organization 'Open interactive course modules from Delft University of Technology'>`' to the description of the repository on GitHub
     - Adding a banner to the book with a link to your new online book, see code below
     - Archive the old repository
-  - In the new repository in the TUDelft-books organization:
+  - In the new repository in the organization 'Open interactive course modules from Delft University of Technology':
     - reactivate GitHub pages from actions by setting the source for GitHub pages to GitHub Actions under `Settings` - `Pages` - `Build and deployment` - `Source` - `GitHub Actions`
     - If your new repository is private: create a new Personal Access Token (classic) with at least the scopes `repo`, `read:org` and `gist` as described in the [github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and add this token with the name `GH_PAT` as a `Repository secret` or `Organization secret` (`Settings` - `Secrets and variables` > `Actions` > `Repository secrets` or `Organization secrets`.)
     - Copy [repository variables for deploy-book workflow](https://github.com/TeachBooks/deploy-book-workflow?tab=readme-ov-file#customize-the-workflow-teachbook-releasing-settings) from old repository